unrealwill/ReverseGameOfLife/README.md

 - And we train a convolutional residual neural network to predict model( nextstate, noisystate) -> state

 Once the model is trained, to sample we follow the diffusion methodology :

--we start from random noise and target state
+- we start from random noise and target state
--In a loop with decreasing noise levels :
+- In a loop with decreasing noise levels :
--predict the denoised state from target state and current noisy state with the model -we add noise by randomly flipping some bits
+          - predict the denoised state from target state and current noisy state with the model
+          - we add noise by randomly flipping some bits

 Requirement :
 torch